smallk/smallk/sphinx/source/pages_about.rst

 Community discovery is an important task for revealing structures in large networks.
 The massive size of contemporary social networks poses a tremendous challenge to the scalability of traditional graph clustering algorithms and the evaluation of discovered communities.

 Please visit `dblp ground truth data <https://github.com/smallk/smallk_data/tree/master/dblp_ground_truth>`_ to obtain the data.

-For U.S. Patent data go test hybrid clustering of content and connection structure using joint NMF go to `patent data <https://github.com/smallk/smallk_data/tree/master/patent>`_
+For U.S. Patent data go test hybrid clustering of content and connection structure using joint NMF go to `patent data <https://github.com/smallk/smallk_data/tree/master/patent>`_ to view the readme.

 .. include:: acknowledgements.inc